Frequently Addafied Questions

 Why Alal o Dulal and not, say, Saleka and Maleka?

-AoD bloggers take a gender bending approach to the song, arguing that Alal and/or Dulal could both be girls climbing trees, fighting with each other and driving their father insane.
+AoD takes a gender bending approach to the song, arguing that Alal and/or Dulal could both be girls climbing trees, fighting with each other and driving their father insane.
 Where “Ore Saleka, Ore Maleka” was born out of Azam Khan’s fantasies about the feminine sexual mystique, Alal O Dulal can represent the defiant women who shatter the tired virgin-whore dichotomy.
-Toujours la femme, as they say near Dhanmondi 3 number.

 All well and good, but what side of the POLITICAL debate are you on?

 We are on Alal and Dulal’s unmentioned mother’s side.
 Once she starts speaking, we will be on their uncle’s side.
-We shall continue until Alal and Dulal’s 24 gushti and his 934th-removed cousin in Bogra, currently a cleaner at an NGO-funded school on the coast, is given a voice on this blog.
-After which, this blog shall have served its purpose and will cease to be.
+We shall continue until Alal and Dulal’s 24 gushti and his 934th-removed cousin in Bogra, currently a cleaner at an NGO-funded school on the coast, is given a voice.
+After which, we will cease to be.

 And we pledge to be unceasing, zealous advocates for the little child born beside the railroad track.
 We could not save the one born yesterday, but maybe there is hope for the one who will be born tomorrow.